COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 The meeting also recognised Roma civil society had reached a critical landmark, it now being just over 50 years since one of the first community organisations, The Gypsy Council, was formed in 1966 in the UK.

-Jenő Setét, a Hungarian Roma activist who, sadly, died in January, was cited by CEU student and Roma youth activist Katalin Rostas as a consummate community leader, inspiring many Hungarian Roma and mobilised them effectively in public campaigns against the segregation and marginalisation that they faced.
+Jenő Setét, a Hungarian Roma activist who, sadly, died in January, was cited by CEU student and Roma youth activist Katalin Rostas as a consummate community leader, inspiring many Hungarian Roma and mobilising them effectively in public campaigns against the segregation and marginalisation that they faced.
 Rostas felt Jenő was a model of effective and inclusive leadership in contrast to corrupt Roma politicians in Hungary who were working closely with authoritarian populist PM Viktor Orban.

 Iulius Rostas, a Romanian Roma academic based in Berlin, suggested that there had been progress in some areas, in the sense that the EU Roma framework created platforms and arenas through which Roma can articulate their hopes and frustrations.

 It was important for the EU and governments to respect those voices, listen and act.
-He suspected though that the age-old strategy of Roma migrating to other countries looking for work would work as a lever on power to act, as sadly some political leaders are only willing to push Roma inclusion when it was seen as a way of stemming a flow of feared Roma migration.
+He suspected, though, that the age-old strategy of Roma migrating to other countries looking for work would act as a brake on the power to act, as sadly some political leaders are only willing to push Roma inclusion when it was seen as a way of stemming a flow of feared Roma migration.

 Holding governments to account

 Martin Kovats, who currently is an expert consultant to the Foundation for European Progressive Studies (FEPS), stated that Social Democrats have a crucial role to play in addressing the fundamental flaw of Roma policy, that is, insufficient domestic accountability of national authorities.
-The left is ideologically better placed to promote civic based social cohesion through systemic reform, at both governmental levels, and in terms of wider societal debate.
+The left is ideologically better placed to promote civic-based social cohesion through systemic reform, at both governmental levels, and in terms of wider societal debate.
 Each society has to accept the changes necessary to bring about equality of opportunity in that society.

 For example, progressive parties should try to ensure that their country’s National Roma Platform involves the right people and is capable both of holding the government to account and of moving public opinion towards acceptance of more effective policy interventions.
 Nonetheless, he did caution against the singling out of European Roma at the EU level of policy, noting that this was unusual for Europe, thus furthering the risks of racialisation and polarisation of an already beleaguered minority.